• Skip to primary navigation

 The tart is done when the cherry tomatoes begin to burst and the crust is a light golden brown.

 Remove tart from oven and allow to rest 10 minutes.
-Sprinkle with a chiffonade of fresh spinach just before serving.
+Just before serving, sprinkle with a chiffonade of fresh spinach, fresh basil, and/or arugula.

 Overhead shot of fresh cherry tomato tart, baked and garnished with fresh spinach ribbons.